 Capital allowances enable companies to write down the cost of purchasing cars against taxable profit.

-100% first year allowances in the year of purchase are available for new cars registered before 31 March 2021 if the car either emits not more than 50g/km of CO2 (75g/km before 1 April 2018) or it is electrically propelled.
+100% first year allowances in the year of purchase are available for new cars registered before 31 March 2025 if the car either emits not more than 0g/km of CO2 (75g/km before 1 April 2018 or 50g/km before 1 April 2021) or it is electrically propelled.

-In contrast, cars with emissions of 51-110g/km will be written down at 18% per annum, of the cost of a car against the company’s taxable profits each year.
-Cars with emissions of 111g/km or above will be written down at 8% per annum.
+In contrast, cars with emissions of 1-50g/km (51-110g/km prior to April 2021) will be written down at 18% per annum, of the cost of a car against the company’s taxable profits each year.
+Cars with emissions of 51g/km (111g/km prior to April 2021) or above will be written down at 6% per annum.

 Please note that 100% first year allowances can no longer be claimed on electric vehicle charge points installed at workplace.